 Masahiko Kimura: A Legend in the World of Judo and Wrestling

-Kimura's Achievement in Judo
+Kimura's Achievements in Judo

 The Origin of the "Kimura" Technique